ArtechRobotics/p-net/doc/getting_started_LAN9662.rst

 Running the LAN9662 Sample Application
 --------------------------------------
-Start the LAN992 sample application using the script :file:`switchdev-profinet-example.sh`.
+Start the LAN992 sample application using the script ``switchdev-profinet-example.sh``.
 The log from a scenario with a PLC using input port A and output port A is shown below.

 log::